varunpatro/lambdacalc/README.md

 Given a string, the `LambdaLexer` class generates a list of tokens of type `LambdaToken` that the `LambdaParser` uses to construct an abstract syntax tree of type `LambdaAST`.

-There are nine distinct tokens that the lexer recognizes:
+There are eight distinct tokens that the lexer recognizes:

 1. DOT